paulio/msfs/Tutorials/ReadMe.md

 ![Result is A change in DA62](Instruments/HelloWorldDisplay/images/ChangeInDA62.png)

-So once the gauge has been imported then it effectively ignore any changes to the original project.
+So once the gauge has been imported then it effectively ignores any changes to the original project.
 Beware!

 You do not need to 'End Flight' to rebuild, but you do need to make changes to the now embedded project